ABOUT BRCLT

 • How do we sell homes at an affordable price?

 The Community Land Trust (CLT) model allows homebuyers to buy the home on top of the land, but not buy the land.
 The CLT retains ownership of the land.
 The homebuyer pays a small lease fee to the CLT for the land.
 This leasing of the land allows the CLT to keep some control over future sales, and sales prices, of the home.
 Specifically, a ‘Resale Formula’ is agreed upon up front with the buyer – so when it’s time to sell, the buyer can make a profit but probably not as much as a market rate home.
-The lease also allows the CLT to ensure that the next buyer is also in the 80%-120%MFI range – thus keeping the home affordable forever.
+The lease also allows the CLT to ensure that the next buyer is also in the low- to moderate-income range – thus keeping the home affordable forever.

 • Where can an Interested Buyer get more information?